 - Brexit: "when you say it’s gonna happen now well when exactly do you mean?"

 Overall the event was well run with a varied range of speakers.
 I enjoyed the supportive community feel and the chance to chat with fellow designers and developers.
 I made many notes and gained valuable insight into the variety of ways WordPress can be used to enhance clients' websites and what the near future holds for this platform.
-All run and organised by volunteers who are passionate about WordPress and supporting the open source ethos.
-I even got my photo taken with "Wapuu", a sort of mascot for WordPress (view info here)
+All run and organised by volunteers who are passionate about WordPress and supporting the open-source ethos.
+I even got my photo taken with "Wapuu", the mascot for WordPress.

 Conferences can also be rated by the amount of swag (freebies and give-a-ways) that you can get your hands on.